murrekatt/opentxs-auditor/README.md

 * Funds -

-* Pool - a group of independent Open-Transactions (OT) transaction servers who cooperate to store outputs on the Bitcoin blockchain in order to provide full backing for bitcoin-denominated receipts.
+* Pool - A group of independent [Open-Transactions](http://opentransactions.org/) transaction servers who cooperate to store outputs on the Bitcoin blockchain in order to provide full backing for bitcoin-denominated receipts.

-* Multisig - A type of bitcoin output script which uses OP_CHECKMULTISIG as described in BIP11.
+* Multisig - A type of bitcoin output script which uses OP_CHECKMULTISIG as described in [BIP11](https://github.com/bitcoin/bips/blob/master/bip-0011.mediawiki).

 * Inflation -